php-casbin/laravel-casbin/README.md

 php artisan vendor:publish
 ```

-This will create a new model config file named `config/casbin-basic-model.conf`.
+This will create a new model config file named `config/casbin-basic-model.conf` and a new casbin config file named `config/casbin.php`.

 To migrate the migrations, run the migrate command: